baldwindunn919/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil." — Donald Knuth.

 In essence, this quote advises programmers to focus on writing clear, maintainable code first before worrying about optimizing it for performance.
 It highlights that over-concern with optimization early in development can lead to unnecessary complexity and potential bugs, while often the actual bottlenecks are not where we initially anticipate them to be.
 Profiling and understanding the real performance characteristics of your software should come after you have a working solution.
 This principle encourages a balanced approach to coding, prioritizing readability, correctness, and adaptability.

+# 2024-02-12
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+Always strive to write clean, readable, and maintainable code.
+It's not just about writing code that works today but ensuring it remains comprehensible tomorrow, making future debugging, enhancements, and collaborations seamless.
+Remember, you're not just coding for the machine, but also for fellow human beings who will interact with your work long after you've written it."

+"In addition, 'Premature optimization is the root of all evil.' — Donald Knuth.
+Focus on creating correct, clear, and functional code first.
+Optimize only when necessary and when guided by profiling data, as over-optimization early on can lead to unnecessary complexity and potential bugs."

+Lastly, 'Code is read much more often than it is written.'
+This highlights the importance of investing time in good documentation and self-explanatory variable names, functions, and structure – all part of the art and science of effective programming."